 Cell: 714 651 5116

-Michelle is a Pediatric Sleep Consultant and Certified Gentle Sleep Coach who offers parents a gentle and loving approach to their sleep problems.
-Through her years as a therapist, a mother and a sleep coach, Michelle’s approach offers tired parents an alternative to the cry it out method.
+Michelle is a Pediatric Sleep Consultant and Certified Gentle Sleep Coach.
+She offers parents a gentle and loving approach to their sleep problems.
+She is a a therapist, a mother, and a sleep coach.
+Michelle’s approach offers tired parents an alternative to the cry it out method.
 Her proven solutions are medically and developmentally appropriate and look at all aspects of your child to gently get them the sleep that is so important to the entire family.